-When you’re dealing with that uncontrollable urge to move your legs at night, you’re probably looking for answers anywhere you can find them.
-But what if the root of the problem isn’t just in your nervous system, but in your veins?
-For many people, RLS-like symptoms are directly linked to underlying circulation issues like chronic venous insufficiency.
-When your veins struggle to move blood efficiently, it can irritate nerves and cause that familiar discomfort.
-This guide explores this often-overlooked connection and other common triggers, providing a comprehensive look at how to stop restless legs at night by addressing the true source of the problem.
+That uncontrollable urge to move your legs at night can be beyond frustrating.
+You’ve likely tried everything to find relief.
+But what if the real problem isn't just your nerves, but your veins?
+For many, the symptoms of restless legs at night are directly linked to poor circulation.
+When your veins struggle to move blood efficiently, it can irritate nearby nerves and trigger that familiar, uncomfortable sensation.
+This guide will help you understand this often-overlooked connection, so you can finally address the true source of the problem and find lasting relief.

 If you've ever found yourself lying in bed, fighting an overwhelming urge to kick, stretch, or shake your legs, you might be familiar with Restless Legs Syndrome (RLS).
 It’s more than just a case of the fidgets; it's a neurological condition, also known as Willis-Ekbom disease, that creates an irresistible need to move your legs.
 This urge is often accompanied by strange and uncomfortable sensations deep within your limbs.
 While it can happen anytime you're at rest, like during a long car ride or at the movies, it most famously strikes at night, right when you’re trying to wind down and fall asleep.